jboyd8/jamieboydphotography/README.md

 Footer appearing over about content and blog.
 About not showing in dev tools so hard to fix

+str url field for adjust cart

+cvv field - cannot get the max length to work

 ## Deployment
 ---
 My website was created using VSCode.
 VSCode is a text editor with a built in terminal.
 I chose to use a text editor/IDE